openshift/enhancements/enhancements/windows-containers/container-runtime-containerd.md

   follow up with upstream.
 * As we don't support downgrade, reverting to an older version is not possible.
 To overcome any issues, we introduce this feature as part of the 5.0 community operator so that this feature can be well tested before we make it default in WMCO 6.0 release.
-We will use two test jobs to test all e2e test cases in the 4.10 community branch(OKD) and 4.10 branch(ccm OCP)to capture any regression.
-  This will help us to identify any issues well before containerd becomes default runtime.
+As containerd becomes the default runtime in the 4.10 community branch(OKD) and current Master branch, all e2e test cases run as part of the CI will help us to identify any issues well before containerd becomes default runtime in 4.11.
 * containerd doesn't support image-pull-progress-deadline as of now.
-There is a work in progress PR, [support image pull progress timeout](https://github.com/containerd/containerd/pull/6150), that addresses this shortcoming.
-Until this gets merged, if Windows image pull takes more time than the default value, we will run into to image pull timeout error.
+The PR [support image pull progress timeout](https://github.com/containerd/containerd/pull/6150), that addresses this shortcoming.
+Until this gets merged into a release branch, if Windows image pull takes more time than the default value, we will run into to image pull timeout error.
 To overcome this issue, Customers can bake required base container images into Windows golden image.
 If customers still notice timeout error, they should log in to Windows VM and install `ctr or crictl` command-line tool.
 Users can use one of these tools to pull the container image manually.
   Upon successful image download, the user can create pods.
 * Currently Windows_exporter has been used to collect metrics from Windows node.
 We do have containerd support in [Windows exporter v0.16.0](https://github.com/prometheus-community/Windows_exporter/releases/tag/v0.16.0)